 Value of Position –

 The value of the position depends not only on its physical geographical location (great view, by the sea etc) but also relative to your needs and the value associated with your needs.
 This value is proportionate to the number of other people with these same preferences.
+If you happen to rent out or sell an office space with the house or right beside it, then getting it cleaned with the help of professionals from Albrite Commercial Cleaners can be of great profit for you too.
 For example, do you want peace and quiet and isolation or do you want to be part of a vibrant community with bars, shops, entertainment etc. Trends of desirable position change.
 Before the popularisation of the motor car, it was preferable to be positioned on the side of a road for ease of access.
 However, a busy road can seriously depreciate the value of a property these days owing the vast number of vehicles, noise and air pollution.

 Value of Antiquity – value as an object

 The value is based upon rarity and desirability.
-This too is subject to trends and fashion.
+You can preserve and take care of the house internally by getting a dehumidifier for damp basement, as it is the only place in every house where there is least air ventilation and thus more chances of damage to occur.
+Value too is subject to trends and fashion.
 At one particular time a particular type of house may be highly desirable and yet at another, quite unwanted – e.g. Art Deco building are highly sought after at present.
 An example may be taken from historic cars – as values of Rolls Royce increase and Jaguar decrease.
 Some objects will always remain desirable due to their rarity – like a 17 century chartreuse or a 1950’s Ferrari convertible

 Value of Quality